ajmaq0/Clearinghouse/README.md

 3. **Multilateral netting** — find cycles in the residual obligation graph (A owes B, B owes C, C owes A) and reduce each by its minimum edge weight using Johnson's algorithm
 4. **Settle** only the reduced net positions

-The demo dataset of 50 Hamburg SMEs and 320 invoices (~16.4M gross) achieves **28.3% netting savings**, within the Fleischman benchmark of 25-50%.
+The demo dataset consists of 50 Hamburg SMEs and 320 invoices (~16.4M gross) achieves **28.3% netting savings**, within the Fleischman benchmark of 25-50%.

 ## Tech Stack